jessehattabaugh/react-state-patterns/readme.md

 # Patterns for managing state in a React + Reflux app

-## The React way
+## Stateful React Components

+`$ npm run react`

-Each component maintains it's own state.
+Each component is the source of it's own state.
 When a component's state is based on another component, callbacks are used to keep them synced.

+### Pros
+* No flux dependencies

+### Cons
+* Syncing state requires boilerplate

-## The Reflux way
+## Reflux with components connected to stores

+`$ npm run reflux`

 Components get their state by listening to Stores.
 User actions are communicated between components by Actions.

+### Pros
+* State is synced with little extra effort

+### Cons
+* Components require knowledge of Actions and Stores

 ## Avoid Stores

+`not yet implemented`

-Componenents are the source of their own state.
-User actions are communicated between componenets by Actions
+Components are the source of their own state.
+User actions are communicated between components by Actions.

+# Redux

+`$ npm run redux`

+With Redux, there is only one Store.
+Components are always stateless.
+Components get their props connected to action creators and the Store's state using Container Components.

+## Pros
+* Stateless components are easier to reason about
+* Store and Actions are injected into Components making them easier to test

-## Avoid Reflux
+## Cons

-Creating Stores for every piece of state is burdensome.
-Components are the source of their own state, and user actions are communicated between components by callbacks, until that becomes burdensome, then use Reflux.
+* Container Components add extra boilerplate